 When people talk about microorganism, they usually refer to different types of micro species invisible to the naked eyes like bacteria, fungi, algae.

-If you have a look at the table below, you can see the two groups of microbes, the good guys and the bad ones:
+If you would have a look at the table below, you can see the two groups of microbes, the good guys and the bad ones:

 Within the microbes, the good guys are usually beneficial bacteria, fungi, algae.
 The not-so-good ones are parasites, viruses and so on.

 Although there are many bad microbes hanging around, there are still many good microbes that we can use to our benefits.
-The beneficial microbes we focus here are mostly good bacteria & fungi.
+The beneficial microbes we focus here would be mostly good bacteria & fungi.

 Some algae are actually very beneficial too.
 Up until now, there is still relatively little research about them.
-But they can be an interesting exploration & we'll find out more about them hopefully.
+But they can be an interesting exploration & we'll find out more about them in the future hopefully.

 So till now you already know two of the most common bacteria, Lactobacillus & Saccharomyces, and here are some other ones that might be of interest:

 1. Lactic Acid Bacteria (LAB):

-These ones can lactate (turn into sour lactic acid) the carbohydrate in the foods they eat, creating an acidic environment that other pathogens don't dare to step foot in.
+These ones can lactate (turn into sour lactic acid) the carbohydrate in the foods they eat, creating an acidic or sour environment that other pathogens don't dare to step foot in.

 You can notice them in foods like fermented cabbage with their characteristic sour smell.
 Or sour taste as in yogurt.
 The LAB guys are present in these foods.

-Speaking a little more about lacto, they did an experiment back in Helsinki University where they put E.Coli (a bad microbe) on agar petri dishes then pipetted some lacto in and incubated.
+Speaking a little more on the topic of lacto, they did an experiment back in Helsinki University where they put E.Coli (a bad microbe) on agar petri dishes then pipetted some lacto in and incubated.